crate/crate-python/docs/getting-started.rst

 Prerequisites
 =============

-Python 3.7 is recommended.
+Recent versions of this library are validated on Python 3 (>= 3.7).

-However, :ref:`older versions of Python <python-versions>` can still be used.
+It may also work on earlier versions of Python.

 `Pip`_ should be installed on your system.